Semiparametric Triple Difference Estimators: Introduction

 \section{Introduction}

 The triple difference framework for causal inference extends the well-known difference-in-differences (DiD) framework \citep{ashenfelter1984using,card1990impact, card1994minimum,heckman1997matching, card2000minimum,abadie2005semiparametric} by incorporating data from an auxiliary domain.
-Specifically, it considers a setting with two domains: a \emph{target domain}, in which the causal parameter of interest is defined, and the DiD assumptions do not necessarily hold, and a \emph{reference domain}.
-The triple difference framework posits a set of assumptions on the relationship between the two domains that enable identification of the causal parameter by \textit{fusing} data from more than one source \citep{degtiar2023review,colnet2024causal,bareinboim2016causal,hunermund2023causal,yang2024causal}.
+Specifically, it considers a setting with two domains: a \emph{target domain}, in which the causal parameter of interest is defined, and a \emph{reference domain}.
+The triple difference framework is designed for settings where the DiD assumptions do not necessarily hold in the target domain.
+It characterizes a set of requirements on the relationship between the two domains under which identifiability is attainable by \textit{fusing} data from the two domains \citep{olden2022triple,zhuang2024way,berck2016note}.

 The triple difference framework relaxes the \emph{parallel trends assumption}, which is fundamental to the canonical DiD, and thus allows for a more flexible identification scheme.
-Given its flexibility and practical relevance, the triple difference framework has been widely adopted in economics and policy evaluation -- see \citep{olden2022triple} for a survey.
+Given its flexibility and practical relevance, the triple difference framework has been widely adopted in economics and policy evaluation---see \citep{olden2022triple} for a survey.
 However, formal identification and estimation theory for triple difference has received little attention.
-Although an identification formula for triple difference appears in \citep{wooldridge2020introductory} and \citep{frohlich2019impact}, others have settled on a brief mention of this framework without technical details \citep{lechner2011estimation, angrist2009mostly}.
+Although an identification formula for triple difference appears in \citep{wooldridge2020introductory} and \citep{frohlich2019impact}, others have settled on incorporating the high-level ideas without technical details \citep{lechner2011estimation, angrist2009mostly}.
 Recently, \citet{olden2022triple} conducted the first formal study of identification in the triple difference framework.
-They formally outlined the necessary assumptions for the identification of the average treatment effect on the treated (ATT) in the target domain based on outcome regression.
+They outlined the necessary assumptions for the identification of the average treatment effect on the treated (ATT) in the target domain based on outcome regression.
 Beyond that, however, key aspects such as weighting-based identification, and the design of robust and efficient estimators for ATT or other causal quantities have remained largely unexplored.
 This work aims to fill these gaps.
+We consider both identification and estimation aspects of the problem, as described below.